List of tallest buildings in Saudi Arabia

 This list of tallest buildings in Saudi Arabia ranks the tallest buildings in Saudi Arabia by height.
-The tallest building in Mecca is the 601 meter super-tall skyscraper Abraj Al-Bait Royal Clock Tower.
-It is the world's fourth tallest building and houses the Fairmont Makkah Clock Royal Tower Hotel.
-The high rise construction boom has extended the skyline of in the past two decades, with the PIF Tower, completed in 2021, becoming Riyadh's tallest building at 385 meters.
-Riyadh is now the 3rd city in the Middle East after Dubai and Abu Dhabi.
-A total of 100 skyscrapers have been constructed since 2014 in the city.
+The tallest building in Saudi Arabia is the Makkah Royal Clock Tower in Mecca which stands 601 m (1,972 ft) tall.
+Completed in 2012, it is the fourth-tallest building in the world and houses the Makkah Clock Royal Tower - A Fairmont Hotel.
+Over the past two decades, a high-rise construction boom has significantly reshaped the skyline.
+The Public Investment Fund Tower, completed in 2021 and standing at 385 m (1,263 ft) tall, is currently the tallest building in Riyadh.
+As a result, Riyadh is currently the fourth city in the Middle East to have a significant number of skyscrapers, after Dubai, Doha, and Abu Dhabi.
+Since 2014, a total of 100 skyscrapers have been constructed in the city.